Commercial

 Worth it

-When the site is already large enough that one branch genuinely needs overview plus zoom support, and the operator will actually use that capability.
+When the site is already large enough that one camera position genuinely needs overview plus zoom support, and the operator will actually use that capability.

 Usually not worth it